 On X11, I was also using xautolock to lock my screen after a period of inactivity.
 This has been replaced with swaylock.
 This only thing I'm missing from xautolock is the ability to prevent auto-locking by placing your mouse cursor in a corner of your screen (ex: top-right).
 This might be something that swaylock supports, but I haven't looked into it very hard.

-Firefox Nightly will use Wayland if you start it with the GDK_BACKEND environment variable set to "wayland", so I get to use the same browser I was using on X11.
+Firefox Nightly will use Wayland if you start it with the GDK_BACKEND environment variable set to "wayland".

 Firefox can open PDF files just fine, but I prefer my application with minimal window decorations so on X11 I was using xpdf.
 On Wayland, I use Zathura.
 This is a faily recent addition to my Wayland tools, and I try to avoid PDFs as much as possible, so my experience with Zathura is limited.
 It worked well the few times I used it though.

 `grim` works well with `slurp` if you want to take